Negligence is the concept where people are held accountable for their actions. When someone fails...

-Civil rights and liberties do not apply exclusively to free speech, right to life, to travel or to suffrage.
+Civil rights and liberties do not exclusively apply to free speech and right to life, travel, or suffrage.
 They also find specific applications at work and in the workplace.
 If you are a victim of discrimination at work, be it in the from age, national origin, gender, disability, religious, pregnancy, or racial discrimination, then your employer may have violated your civil rights.
-Any act in violation of the public policy domain is also a violation of your civil law rights.
+Any act in violation of the public policy domain is also a civil rights violation.

 In any of the preceding instances of discrimination or harassment, you should know that you have the right to seek compensation for your actual damages and other types of compensation, ranging from monetary damages and losses, pain and suffering, to other non-monetary losses you suffered against the erring party.

 In some instances, you can even claim punitive damages against your employer if you can prove that your employer acted in gross violation of the law or utter disregard of your civil liberties protected by the California Constitution and the Bill of Rights.

 It is one thing to know about your rights, but getting the proper compensation you deserve is a whole different story.
 Due to the numerous laws enforcing civil rights protection, you will be ill-equipped to apply them appropriately to your situation.
 The best thing to do before you file a complaint is to seek guidance from an expert civil rights attorney who has decades of experience in protecting the employment and labor law rights of employees in California.

 Not all employment lawyers can handle serious civil rights violations in the workplace.
 Hence, if you are serious in filing a lawsuit and claiming the maximum compensation from your unjust employer, then your best course of action is to seek legal assistance from a Los Angeles-based law firm like Mesriani Law Group.
 We have expert employment discrimination lawyers who are well-respected in the legal community for their zeal in protecting the rights of all California workers.

 Learn to Protect Your Civil Rights at Work